 When choosing which scope to use:

 api:use-* scopes (for example, api:use-ontologies-read).api:* scopes (for example, api:ontologies-read) since they call Foundry directly, as described above.
-Note: standalone OAuth clients are a legacy primitive being replaced by unscoped applications.api:use-* scopes unless they are querying underlying Foundry service endpoints.This pattern applies across all API namespaces, including admin, ontologies, datasets, and others.
+Note: standalone OAuth clients are a legacy primitive being replaced by unscoped applications.api:use-* scopes unless they are querying underlying Foundry service endpoints.This pattern applies across all API namespaces, including admin, ontologies, datasets, streams, and others.